-In the heart of one of London's most fashionable shopping areas, Holy Trinity, Sloane Square, was described by Poet Laureate, John Betjeman, as "the cathedral of the arts and crafts movement", and any visitor to the Grade I listed church, with its stained glass windows designed by Edward Burne-Jones, can see why.
+In the heart of one of London's most fashionable shopping areas, Holy Trinity, Sloane Square, was described by the Poet Laureate, John Betjeman, as "the cathedral of the arts and crafts movement", and any visitor to the grade one listed church, with its stained glass windows designed by Edward Burne-Jones, can see why.

-The Revd Fergus Butler-Gallie, its Assistant Priest, finds the church, embodying a Victorian vision of heaven, particularly uplifting.
+The Revd Fergus Butler-Gallie, its associate rector, finds the Grade I listed church, embodying a Victorian vision of heaven, particularly uplifting.
 "People come to know God here because of the built environment - the way the light refracts and the glass and the tracery are all inspiring".